If you worked in any of these countries, you could be due a Tax Refund

 Instead of listing the amount of wages and benefits provided by an employer, the T4A lists the amount of any benefits provided by the Canadian federal government.

-It’s important to note that, like regular T4 slips, T4As do not specify the exact amount of tax owing.
+It’s important to note that, like regular T4 slips, T4As do not specify the exact amount of tax owed.
 Instead, they are a statement of the income and taxes already deducted.

 How much tax will you pay on your pandemic benefits?